-The doctoral program is usually undertaken as a series of short periods of intensive study and interaction, followed by longer periods of reflection and application to ministry in the field.
+The doctoral program is completed through a series of short periods of intensive study and interaction, followed by longer periods of reflection and application to ministry in the field.
 On a full-time study basis, the equivalent of a two-year period is necessary to complete the doctorate.
-It is understandable to spread this over a longer period of time to ensure excellence in scholarship and integration with ministry.
+It is understandable to spread this over a longer period-of-time to ensure excellence in scholarship and integration with ministry.
 Much flexibility in scheduling is possible, with periods in residence at the Portland campus possible from one week to one year.
+Two of the doctoral courses are online, the remainder are one-week residential seminars.